DePaul University Research Services > Pre-Award Services > Proposal Development > Budget Guidelines

 Full-Time Staff

-Calculate release time for full-time staff at a percentage of annual salary that reflects their time commitment to the project.
+Calculate effort for full-time staff as a percentage of their annual salary that reflects their time commitment to the project.

 New Positions